fsvreddit/automodmail/redditWiki.md

     author:
         is_banned: "true"

-You can also check the account name. `name` matches the user name exactly, although in a case-insensitive manner.
+You can also check the account name. `name` matches the user name and supports the same modifiers as `subject` and `body` as mentioned above.
 For example:

     author:
         name: "BadUser1234"